Routines and rituals

 IN BRIEF

-Routines and rituals are an important part of life for most autistic people.
-They serve a purpose.
+Routines and rituals are a vital part of life for most autistic people.
+They serve several important purposes:

-Not all autistic people use pictograms, but the factor of rarity and the fact that the unexpected is temporary can help the autistic person to cope better with it.
+Not all autistic people use pictograms, but the rarity of disruptions and the reassurance that they are temporary can help individuals cope better with unexpected changes.

 Compromises